EndPointCorp/end-point-blog/2016/09/19/pghealer-repairing-postgres-problems.html.md

 (non-corrupted) table data it needs, a simpler method is to simply create a good copy inside the data directory.
 There is a helper function that does just that, by copying the important files to a new directory.
-Details on how this is kept refreshed will be covered later; for now, let's see it in action and observe how it can help Postgres heal itself from more serious corruption problems:
+Details on how this is kept refreshed will be covered later; for now, let’s see it in action and observe how it can help Postgres heal itself from more serious corruption problems:

 ```